 By identifying and categorizing the characteristics of TSW, plotting where on the continuum a patient lands between heat and damp, determining the severity of each element and assessing its relationship with other systems and symptoms; the Traditional Chinese Medicine (TCM) TSW diagnosis system identifies each patient’s presentation as unique.
 As such, TCM TSW treatment lends itself to treating each unique case with a customized approach.
 This is exactly how herbal medicine is administered.

 In our next article, we’ll examine how TCM TSW treatment is customized via herbal medicine to meet individual patient’s needs.

 If you are looking for answers to TSW for yourself or a loved one, feel free to set-up a complimentary consultation where we can talk more about your specific concerns via video conference call.

 Click here for our free e-course “Taming TSW,” and you will also receive our Amethyst Holistic Skin Solutions Newsletter.
 Both will give you interesting information about Traditional Chinese Medicine (TCM) and TSW via articles, before/after pictures, case studies of Amethyst TSW patients.
 Feel free to click the icons below to share this article with someone who may benefit.

 About the Author

-Olivia Hsu Friedman, LAc, Dipl.OM, DACM, Cert.
-TCMDerm, is the owner of Amethyst Holistic Skin Solutions and treats Acne patients throughout the US in person and via video conferencing using only Chinese herbal medicine.
-Outside of the office, Olivia serves on the Advisory Board of LearnSkin, the Board of Directors of the American Society of Acupuncturists and is a faculty member of the Chicago Eczema Support Group sponsored by the National Eczema Association.
+Dr. Olivia Hsu Friedman, LAc, DACM, Cert.
+TCM Dermatology is the owner of Amethyst Holistic Skin Solutions and treats TSW patients via video conferencing using only herbal medicine.
+Olivia serves on the Advisory Board of LearnSkin, is the Chair of the American Society of Acupuncturists Board of Directors, and is a faculty member of the Chicago Integrative Eczema Support Group sponsored by The National Eczema Association.